codio/site/source/docs/content/authoring/imvid.html.md

 ![](.guides/img/best-place-for-images.png)
 ```

-### Drag & Drop Support
-You can also drag/drop images in from your project file tree to your content and they will be automatically tagged to display.
+You can also drag/drop images from your project file tree into your content.
+They will be automatically tagged with the correct path.

 For Markdown pages: